 Before serving it, slice and top with a melted chocolate wire.

 Which wine to pair with the chocolate salami?

 We chose a sweet, full-bodied red wine with tons of character, a structured wine with sound tannins, able to tame this chocolate exuberance: Sagrantino di Montefalco from Fongoli winery.
-Recioto, Port wine and Whisky are nice options too.
+Recioto, Port wine, and Whisky are excellent options too.